Chapter Five

 “I don’t see any snakes.”

-I enrolled in an ecology class and found that science had if anything become more intriguing over time but there was still something amiss and decided to see if ceramics might fill the void inside my head.
-I’d typically work on the house for a half day, then head to school for a half unit yoga class and then on to the pottery lab where I’d work into the evening.
+Harry decided to give ceramic arts a try.
+He’d typically work on the house for a half day, then head to school for a half unit yoga class and then on to the pottery lab into the evening.

 David Kuraoka, the master, would be creating a museum quality masterpiece at the head of class.
 A dozen students would struggle on wheels to make something worth firing.
 When the big day came we’d get our pots red hot in a raku kiln, pull them out with iron tongs and drop them into cans filled with straw.
 The reduction brought out unpredicted colors.
 In some cases the piece would break.
 “All part of the process” David would explain.
 “Don’t be throwing precious pots.”